 Prepare to Have a Dynamic Impact in the Classroom

-Through the program, you will be exposed to a wide variety of schools and classrooms so you can understand the different types of situations you may face as a classroom teacher.
+Through the program, you will be exposed to a wide variety of schools so you can understand the different types of situations you may face as a classroom teacher.
 You will also learn to work with students from diverse backgrounds including those with special needs and language barriers.
-By the time you graduate, you will have experienced a total immersion in the elementary school classroom and be ready to take on any teaching challenge.
+By the time you graduate, you will have experienced a total immersion in the elementary school classroom and will be ready to take on any teaching challenge.

-Students work toward certification in elementary education grades K-5.
+Teaching candidates work toward certification in elementary education grades K-5.

 Special Program Highlights and Features:

 - SCC candidates are exposed to a wide variety of classrooms including urban disadvantaged, magnet school for creative and performing arts, Spanish language immersion, parochial and rural.

 - St. Catharine offers a totally field-based education program.

 - Nearly all SCC graduates of the program find teaching positions upon graduation.

 - SCC candidates can receive help with job placement through the education department’s contacts, if desired.